lgleto/TopNews-Andoid-iOS/README.md

 ### Repository

-As we did in Android we will implement the repository class it's responsible to gather data from the server and store it on the local datbase withou duplicating it.
-When the user opens the app he will see firstly the date store on the mobile and than the data fetched from the server.
+As we did in Android, we will implement the repository class it's responsible to gather data from the server and store it on the local database without duplicating it.
+When the user opens the app, he will see firstly the data stored on the mobile and then the data fetched from the server.

 ```swift
 class Repository {